Skip to main content

 • input.json.
 This is an example of the input.json file that specifies the payload that is sent by all concurrent connections to your endpoint.
 You can have multiple files if needed.
 If you use the example notebook, this file is generated automatically from the provided input table.

 • The following example notebook, which runs the load tests.
-For best performance, run this notebook on a cluster with a large number of cores and high memory.
-The memory is required for queries with pre-generated embeddings, as embeddings are often memory-intensive.
+For best performance, run this notebook on a single-node cluster with a large number of cores (Locust scales across all available CPUs).
+High memory is recommended for queries with pre-generated embeddings.

 Example notebook and quickstart